Tinkerforge/doc/source/Software/IPConnection_Modbus.rst

 * Packet length 0 as uint16,
 * Modbus CRC16 as uint16.

-This message has to be seen as an ack for the request.
+This message has to be seen as an ACK for the request.
 If anything in this answer is wrong (wrong function code, wrong Modbus address, wrong CRC, etc) or there is no answer, you have to resend the request.

-If everything checks out the Master can ask again for data.
-Since the Master doesn't have anything else to send, it just sends an empty message:
+If everything is correct the master can ask again for data.
+Since the master doesn't have anything else to send, it just sends an empty message:

 * Modbus address *MA* as uint8,